 When cohabitees separate they potentially face the same painful experiences that a married couple face.
-A cohabiting couple have very often built up a life together over a long period of time.
-Therefore in the event of a separation there will be various issues to address.
+Therefore, in the event of a separation there will be various issues to address.
 Broadly speaking, these issues may concern any children, financial provision for the children and the redistribution of finances and any assets between the individuals themselves.

 Cohabitation agreements

-Because unmarried couples have fewer legal rights than married couples, many clients may benefit from a cohabitation agreement.
+Because unmarried couples have fewer legal rights than married couples, many clients may benefit from a cohabitation agreement, setting out their intentions in relation to property and any other assets they own.
 It can give a couple the peace of mind that each person will be treated fairly and can help avoid conflict if they decide to separate.
-This is an agreement entered into by the cohabitants that sets out their intentions in relation to property and any other assets they own either jointly or individually and what should happen if the relationship breaks down.

 We often advise and prepare agreements for clients who want an agreement before they move in together or if their circumstances are changing, for example if they are having children or obtaining a mortgage.